 DRS was founded in 1969, in Mount Vernon, New York, as Diagnostic Retrieval Systems, and soon became best known by its acronym, DRS.
 In 1981, we first became a publicly traded company.
 Over the subsequent decades, DRS experienced a period of rapid growth driven in large part by numerous acquisitions.
-In 2008, we were acquired by the Italian-headquartered Finmeccanica S.p.A. (now known as Leonardo S.p.A.) and we subsequently rebranded ourselves as Leonardo DRS.
+In 2008, our stock ceased to be publicly traded when we were acquired by the Italian-headquartered Finmeccanica S.p.A. (now known as Leonardo S.p.A.) and we subsequently rebranded ourselves as Leonardo DRS.
 Since the Leonardo acquisition, we have operated under agreements with the DoD and related security policies in order to limit our foreign parent's ability to control our business operations.